 - Participation in officially recognized activities and sports

 - Weight and height where the student is a member of athletic teams

 Loyola students have the right to have the release of their Directory Information blocked.
-The Directory Information Non-Disclosure form (PDF) is used to make this request of the Office of Registration and Records.
-The block will remain in effect until the Office of Registration and Records is requested in writing to remove it.
+Students may apply and remove a block by simply going through their student page in LOCUS.
+The Directory Information Non-Disclosure form (PDF) is also available to make this request of the Office of Registration and Records.
+FERPA Blocks remain in effect until the student removes it or notifies the Office of Registration and Records, in writing, to remove it.

-Please note three important details regarding placing a Directory Information Hold on your record:
+Please note the following impact of placing a Directory Information Hold on your record:

-The University assumes no liability as a result of honoring your request nor does it assume the responsibility to contact you for subsequent permission to release the hold.
-(Top)
+- The University assumes no liability as a result of honoring your request.
+Loyola assume assumes no responsibility to contact you for subsequent permission to release the hold.

 5. Loyola students have right to file a complaint with the U.S. Department of Education, Family Policy Compliance Office, concerning alleged failures by the university to comply with the requirements of FERPA.

 400 Maryland Avenue, SW